 Additionally, it’s essential to consider road conditions during this time of year.
 In September, the road conditions in Iceland can be quite varied.
 While many main roads remain accessible and in good condition, rural and highland roads might start to get slippery due to rain or early snowfall, especially towards the end of the month.

-Look into the destinations you’re planning to drive to before choosing your car as you might need a 4×4 vehicle.
+Tip from Firefly🚗: Check your destinations before you book, some routes need a 4×4 vehicle.
 If you’re coming later in the month when snow might start to fall, renting a 4×4 is a good idea.
+And always look up road conditions on road.is before you head out.

 What to do in Iceland in September

-September is one of the only months of the year in Iceland where you can experience a taste of summer and catch a glimpse of the northern lights!
-Here are some of the best things to do if you visit Iceland in September.
+September is one of the few months of the year in Iceland where you can experience a taste of summer and catch a glimpse of the northern lights!
+Here are some of the best things to do if you´re visiting Iceland in September.

-Whale Watching tour & Puffins: Whales return to Icelandic waters in May and stick around through October.
-Although it’s technically possible to see whales at any time of year in Iceland, September is one of the best times.
+Whales return to Icelandic waters in May and stay around through October.
+Although while it’s possible to see whales at any time of year in Iceland, September is one of the best times.
 Humpback whales and minke whales are the cetaceans you’ll likely see!
 September is also one of the last months of the year to see puffins, nesting along Iceland’s craggy cliffs.

 see the puffin in Iceland summer